anettleship/guitar_strum_patterns/README.md

-# Guitar Strum Patter Generator Web App
+# Guitar Strum Pattern Generator Web App
 Web application built to render simple guitar strumming patterns:

 ## Instructions to install and run on a local machine using the Flask inbuilt testing server: